-The following activities are allowed in the regulatory floodplain Special Flood Hazard Area without the analysis required in ACC 15.68.160(C)Section 15.68.410 or the habitat impact assessment required under ACC 15.68.135(J), providing Section 15.68.440, provided that all other requirements of this chapter ordinance are met, including obtaining a floodplain development permit:
+The following activities are allowed in the regulatory floodplainSpecial Flood Hazard Area without the analysis required in ACC 15.68.160(C)Section 15.68.410 or the habitat impact assessment required under ACC 15.68.135(J), providing Section 15.68.440, provided that all other requirements of this chapter ordinance are met, including obtaining a floodplain development permit:

-- A. 1.-Repairs or remodeling of an existing structure; provided, that the repairs or remodeling are not a substantial improvement or a repair of substantial damage; provided further, that no habitat impact assessment shall be required if the repair or remodel does not expand the existing building envelope. - B. 2.-Expansion or reconstruction of an existing structure that is no greater than 40ten percent beyond its existing footprint; provided, that the repairs or remodeling are not a substantial improvement or a-repair of substantial damage.
+- A. 1.-Repairs or remodeling of an existing structure; provided, that the repairs or remodeling are not a substantial improvement or a repair of substantial damage; provided further, that no habitat impact assessment shall be required if the repair or remodel does not expand the existing building envelope. - B. 2.-Expansion or reconstruction of an existing structure that is no greater than 40ten percent beyond its existing footprint; provided; that the repairs or remodeling are not a substantial improvement or a-repair of substantial damage.
 This measurement is counted cumulatively from the effective date of the ordinance codified in this chapter.
-If the structure is in the floodway, there shall be no change in the structure's dimensions perpendicular to flow. - C. 3.-Activities with the sole purpose of creating, restoring or enhancing natural functions associated with floodplains, streams, lakes, estuaries, marine areas, habitat, and riparian areas that meet federal rederal and stateState standards, provided the activities do not include structures, grading, fill, or impervioushard surfaces. - D. 4.-Development of open space and recreational facilities, such as parks, trails, and hunting grounds, that do not include structures, grading, fill, impervious hard surfaces or removal of more than five percent of the native vegetation on that portion of the property in the regulatory floodplain Special Flood Hazard Area. - E. Repairs to onsite Septic Systems provided the ground disturbance is the minimum necessary and best management practices (BMP's) to prevent stormwater runoff and soil erosion are used.
+If the structure is in the floodway, there shall be no change in the structure's dimensions perpendicular to flow and a no rise analysis and certification must be provided, even if he change in dimensions is parallel to flow. - C. 3.-Activities with the sole purpose of creating, restoring or enhancing natural functions associated with floodplains, streams, lakes, estuaries, marine areas, habitat, and riparian areas that meet federal Federal and state State standards, provided the activities do not include structures, grading, fill, or impervious hard surfaces. - D. 4.
+Development of open space and recreational facilities, such as parks, trails, and hunting grounds, that do not include structures, grading, fill, impervious hard surfaces or removal of more than five percent of the native vegetation on that portion of the property in the regulatory floodplain Special Flood Hazard Area. - E. Repairs to onsite Septic Systems provided the ground disturbance is the minimum necessary and best management practices (BMP's) to prevent stormwater runoff and soil erosion are used.